 - Mixed Berries

 Stock up on dried beans and lentils.
+They are a great addition to any pantry.
 These are inexpensive and are excellent sources of protein.
 You can buy them in the bulk section of your grocery store.
 Store in a cool dry place.
 Tofu and tempeh are also good sources of soy.

 Examples of Vegetarian Protein: